matteomattei/matteomattei.github.io/_posts/2015-02-13-backup-your-server-on-mega-co-nz-using-megatools.md

   - backup
   - megatools
 ---
-[**Mega**](http://mega.co.nz) is a wonderful and secure online cloud service that offers 50GB of free storage for free.
+[**Mega**](http://mega.co.nz) is a wonderful and secure online cloud service that offers 50GB of free storage.
 So I thought that it would be great using it as additional backup service for my Linux servers.
 Fortunately there is a good application library and tools to access Mega storage from Linux command line.
-This tools are called [**megatools**]() and they are released under GPLv2 license.
+This tools are called [**megatools**]() and it is released under GPLv2 license.

-In this post I will show you how to compile, install and configure a full backup system for your server using Mega.
+In this post I will show you how to compile, install and configure a full backup system for your server using Mega and MegaTools.

 First of all register an account with Mega at [http://mega.co.nz](http://mega.co.nz) then follow these instructions to compile and install megatools.